RORL: Robust Offline Reinforcement Learning via Conservative Smoothing: Related Works

 \section{Related Works}

 \paragraph{Offline RL} Research related to offline RL has experienced explosive growth in recent years.
 In model-free domain, offline RL methods focus on correcting the extrapolation error~\cite{fujimoto2019off} in the off-policy algorithms.
-The natural idea is to regularize the learned policy near the dataset distribution~\cite{wang2018exponentially,wu2019behavior,nair2020accelerating,wang2020critic,yang2021believe,fujimoto2021minimalist}.
+The natural idea is to regularize the learned policy near the dataset distribution~\cite{wang2018exponentially,wu2019behavior,nair2020accelerating,wang2020critic,yang2021believe,fujimoto2021minimalist,yang2022rethinking}.
 For example, MARVIL reweights the policy with exponential advantage, which implicitly guarantees the policy within the KL-divergence neighborhood of the behavior policy.
-Another stream of model-free methods prevents the selection of OOD actions by penalizing their Q-value~\cite{kumar2019stabilizing,kumar2020conservative,an2021uncertainty,cheng2022adversarially}.
-With the ensemble Q networks and the additional loss term to diversify their gradients, EDAC~\cite{an2021uncertainty} achieves SOTA performance in the D4RL benchmark.
-Instead of diversifying gradients, PBRL~\cite{bai2021pessimistic} proposes explicit training of the OOD actions, which achieves comparable performance with fewer ensemble networks.
-Inspired by EDAC and PBRL, we build our work upon ensemble networks, focusing more on smoothness over the state space.
+Another stream of model-free methods prevents the selection of OOD actions by penalizing their $Q$-value~\cite{kumar2019stabilizing,kumar2020conservative,an2021uncertainty,cheng2022adversarially} or $V$-learning~\cite{ma2022offline,kostrikov2021offline}.
+With the ensemble $Q$ networks and the additional loss term to diversify their gradients, EDAC~\cite{an2021uncertainty} achieves SOTA performance in the D4RL benchmark.
+Instead of diversifying gradients, PBRL~\cite{bai2021pessimistic} proposes an explicit value underestimation of OOD actions according to the uncertainty, which requires fewer ensemble networks.
+Inspired by EDAC and PBRL, we build our work upon ensemble networks, focusing more on the smoothness over the state space.

 Besides the surprising empirical results, theoretical analysis of offline reinforcement learning algorithms is of increasing interest~\cite{chen2019information,jin2021pessimism,rashidinejad2021bridging,xie2021bellman,yin2022near}.
 Though the assumptions for the dataset vary in the different papers, they all suggest that pessimism and conservatism are necessary for offline RL.
-Our paper can be viewed as a robust extension to the previous work~\cite{jin2021pessimism} (see Section~\ref{sec:theroy} for details).
+Our theoretical results can be viewed as robust extensions to previous theoretical results~\cite{jin2021pessimism,bai2021pessimistic}.